storacha/specs/w3-access.md

 #### delegate `nb`

+##### delegate `nb.delegations`

-Field is a set of delegations links represented as a JSON.
+Field is a set of delegation links represented as JSON.
 Keys SHOULD be CID strings of the values to make encoding deterministic.

 Delegations MUST be included with an invocation.
 Invocations that link to delegations not included with invocation MUST be denied.